Do you want to make an online model release form?

-Step 2: Create Your Online Model Release Form
+Step 2: Select the Model Release Form Template

 Step 3: Customize Your Online Model Release Form

-Now we’re going to add a dropdown for the model to select the compensation they’ve agreed.
+Now we’re going to add a dropdown for the model to select the compensation they’ve agreed to.
 We’re going to add 3 choices again:

 - Free prints

 A dropdown makes sense here because it’s a concise way of including multiple options (but only one can be selected at a time).
-If you wanted them to be able to select multiple items, you could add a multi-select dropdown to your form.
+If you wanted them to be able to select multiple items from a dropdown field, you could add a multi-select dropdown to your form.

-In this section, we’re going to add a field that only shows up if the model selects ‘Other’ in the dropdown.
+In this section, we’re going to add a field that only shows up if the model selects Other from the dropdown.

 If this field shows up all the time, it could make the form confusing.
-Let’s use conditional logic to make sure that this field only appears under certain conditions.
+So we’ll use conditional logic to make sure that this field only appears under certain conditions.

-To set up the conditional logic, click once on the Agreed Compensation field.
-It’ll open up the settings on the left.
+To set up conditional logic for this field, click once on the Agreed Compensation field. then navigate to the Smart Logic tab.

-In this example, we set up the field to Show if the Compensation field answer is Other.
+In this example, we’ll set up these up to Show if the Compensation field answer is Other.